by Rich Robinson | May 16 2017

 Jesus answered them, “Is it not written in your Law, ‘I said, you are gods’?”
 If he called them gods to whom the word of God came—and Scripture cannot be broken—do you say of him whom the Father consecrated and sent into the world, ‘You are blaspheming,’ because I said, ‘I am the Son of God’?
 (John 10:34–36)

 Psalm 41 speaks of a righteous person suffering from illness and persecution from his enemies.
 Even the psalmist’s close friend who ate meals with him has turned against him, or as the psalm says, “lifted his heel” (v 9).

 Yeshua chose Judas to be part of his intimate circle of friends, but he ended up betraying Yeshua—much like the psalmist’s friend:

 “I am not speaking of all of you; I know whom I have chosen.
 But the Scripture will be fulfilled, ‘He who ate my bread has lifted his heel against me.’”
 (John 13:18)

 “But the word that is written in their Law must be fulfilled: ‘They hated me without a cause.’”
 (John 15:25)

-And about the ninth hour Jesus cried out with a loud voice, saying, 'Eli, Eli, lema sabachthani?' that is, 'My God, my God, why have you forsaken me?”
+And about the ninth hour Jesus cried out with a loud voice, saying, “Eli, Eli, lema sabachthani?” that is, “My God, my God, why have you forsaken me?”
 (Matthew 27:46, Mark 15:34)